Annual Conservation Tree, Shrub and Ground Cover Sale

 Pond Siting Assessment

 Are you considering constructing a pond on your property?
-Many Genesee County towns require a letter of approval from the Soil and Water Conservation District before allowing ponds to be constructed.
+Many Genesee County towns require a technical review from the Soil and Water Conservation District before allowing ponds to be constructed.
 Our staff will visit your proposed pond site and evaluate the soils and drainage area in order to make a determination regarding the possible placement of a pond in your selected location.
 View the Pond Plan Checklist below for more information.

 Soil Group Worksheets for Agricultural Assessment

 Landowners who satisfy the minimum farm acreage and gross sales requirements may apply for an agricultural assessment, thereby effectively exempting the land's nonagricultural value from local real property taxes.
-A district technician can supply you with the Soil Group Worksheet for your property at $40 for a new worksheet and $15 for a revision.
+A district technician can supply you with the Soil Group Worksheet for your property at $25 per worksheet.

 Water Quality Monitoring Program